List of Native American musicians

-This is a list of Native American musicians and singers.
-They are notable musicians and singers, who are from peoples Indigenous to the contemporary United States, including Alaska Natives, Native Hawaiians, and Native Americans in the United States.
-While Native American identity can at times be a complex and contested issue, the Bureau of Indian Affairs defines Native American as having American Indian or Alaska Native ancestry, and legally, being Native American is defined as being enrolled in a federally recognized tribe or Alaskan village.
-Ethnologically, factors such as culture, history, language, religion, and familial kinships can influence Native American identity.
+This is a list of Native American musicians and singers, as well as bands which contain one or more members who are indigenous.

+Native American identity can at times be a complex and contested issue.
+The Bureau of Indian Affairs defines a Native American as having American Indian or Alaska Native ancestry.
+Due to issues of native identity fraud, it must be stated that this page aims to list only individuals whom have reliably-sourced Native American citizenship or ancestry.

-All individuals on this list should have reliably-sourced Native American citizenship, to be listed as Native American (or ancestry, to be listed as a descendant) not just personal claims/belief.
-Historical figures might predate tribal enrollment practices and would be included based on ethnological tribal membership, while any contemporary individuals should either be enrolled members of federally recognized tribes or have cited Native American ancestry and be recognized as being Native American by their respective tribes(s).
-Contemporary unenrolled individuals are listed as being of descent from a tribe.
+Historical figures might predate tribal enrollment practices and could be included based on ethnological tribal membership.
+Contemporary individuals should be considered for this list only if they are enrolled members of federally recognized tribes, have cited Native American ancestry, or are recognized as being Native American by a respective tribes(s).
+Legally, being Native American is defined as being enrolled in a federally recognized tribe or Alaskan village.
+Factors such as culture, history, language, ethnicity, religion, and familial kinships can influence identity.
 For guidelines on naming conventions and sourcing Native American and identities, see Determining Native American and Indigenous Canadian identities and WP:Ethnicity.

 For Indigenous musicians in and from Canada, see List of Indigenous musicians in Canada.